run-ai/docs/docs/platform-admin/workloads/assets/datasources.md

 * A Run:ai scope (cluster, department, or project) which is assigned to that item and all its subsidiaries.
 * An NFS server.
 * The path to the data within the server.
-* The path within the container where the data will be mounted.
+* The path within the container where the data will be mounted (the workload creator is able to override this when submitting the workload).

 The data can be set as read-write or limited to read-only permission regardless of any other user privileges.